lncd/bebop/README.txt

 3. Fixed a bug which displayed the user's activity stream if no OER extensions are active.
 4. Fixed an issue which forced the RSS feeds generator to always output results for 'all_oers' regardless of what content supposed to display.
 5. Prefixed some functions to prevent some possible name conflicts with other possible plugins.
-6. Fixed a flickr import bug which accidentally removed data from the OER manager table.
+6. Fixed a Flickr import bug which accidentally removed data from the OER manager table.

 Other:
 1. Made a few import error/log messages a bit more clear.